selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

 - New calculated column `Full region` in the **Stores** table, containing the values on the `Stores[Country Region]`, and `Store[Country]` columns, separated by a comma and a space.

 ### Measures Table
-Before adding visualisations, we need to create a `Measures Table ` in the data view.
+We need to create DAX measures to use in our visualisations.
+To do this, we need to create a `Measures Table ` in the data view:
  1. Create a new table.
 This table should initially  contain one column and one row; this column should be hidden.
  ![alt text](/images-readme/measures_table.png)
 2. **Add DAX measures.** These measures will be used by Power BI to set up visualisations by performing the right calculations of the data.
 Examples of these include `Total Profit`, `Profit YTD`, `Total Revenue`, `Total Orders`, and many more.
 We used a **31 measures in total** - some are shown in the table below.
 Please refer to the .pbix file in the repository for more information, including complete DAX formulas.